 If you are worried about the amount of water you are using why not try harvesting rainwater.
 The harvested rainwater can then be reused to keep your plants healthy and hydrated.

 Mulching the plants with organic matter such as homemade compost helps to keep the soil moist.
-As the mulch breaks down it adds nutrients to the soil, further boosting the growing squash.
+As the mulch breaks down it adds nutrients, further boosting the growing squash.

 An application of fertilizer can be applied as a side dressing when the first flowers appear.